billykore/bankkrud-be-krudapp/README.md

-# Go Project Template

-Template for Go backend application.
+# TapMoney Backend Service

-This is a boilerplate template for building scalable and maintainable Go applications.
+This is a sample backend service for a fictional electronic money application called TapMoney.
-Designed with hexagonal architecture principles and modern Go development practices.
+It demonstrates the implementation of a RESTful API using Go, following best practices and design patterns.

 # Hexagonal Architecture